mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

         ...
 ```

-If a data directory is not provided in a wallet API call, it will be assumed to be operating on the `default` wallet
+If a data directory is not provided in a wallet API call, it will be assumed to be operating on the `default` wallet.

 ### Data migration

 The target version of the wallet will contain a function to migrate existing wallets from the current data structure to the new,
 essentially moving `wallet_data/wallet.seed`, `wallet_data/db/` and `wallet_data/saved_txs/` into `wallet_data/default/wallet.seed` etc.
-(Should this be performed within the API for consistency?)
+(Should this be performed within an API call for consistency?)

 ## Wallet Initialization